dadal00/food-py/docs/docs.rst

     make html

-To view: go to the absolute path of the following.
+To view, go to the absolute path of the following.

 .. code-block:: text
     :caption: Relative path of website HTML